8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Sangat Island Dive Resort, Coron

-Beyond aesthetics, the resort has made an admirable commitment to sustainable practices.
-It operates completely off the grid, relying on solar panels to generate enough power to run its facilities, including a freshwater desalination system.
-Even the backup diesel generators are rarely needed.
+It operates completely off-grid, relying on solar panels to generate enough power to run its facilities, including a freshwater desalination system.
+There are backup diesel generators if required, but these are rarely needed.

-If you’re craving underwater adventure, you can take advantage of the resort’s prime location near 11 WWII-era shipwrecks.
+When it comes to underwater adventures, you can take advantage of the resort’s enviable setting near eleven (yes 11!)
+WWII-era shipwrecks.
 Many were sunk during the legendary Battle of Coron Bay.

 Casalay Boutique Villas & Dive Resort, Puerto Galera

-Tucked away on an isolated strip of Puerto Galera’s coastline is Casalay Boutique Villas & Dive Resort.
-It lures divers wanting to escape the crowds and immerse themselves in tropical tranquility.
+Tucked away on an peaceful strip of coastline is Casalay Boutique Villas & Dive Resort.
+We think it’s perfect for divers wanting to combine a bit of R&R with their scuba vacation in Puerto Galera.

-Casalay features a range of beautifully appointed one and two-bedroom villas designed for solo travellers, couples and dive buddies, as well as families with kids in tow.
+Casalay features a range of beautifully appointed one and two-bedroom villas designed for solo travellers, couples and dive buddies.
+There are also comfortable options for families with kids in tow.

 Non-diving family members can spend their days lounging in a hammock strung between coconut trees, snorkelling the coral gardens or paddling a kayak across the bay’s glassy waters.

-This eco-friendly Philippines dive resort strives to preserve the island’s fragile ecosystems through a range of sustainable practices.
+What we really love about this eco-friendly Philippines dive resort is its sustainable practices.
 Solar panels minimise energy use while policies are in place to reduce plastic waste.

 Additionally, Casalay Boutique Villas & Dive Resort partners with local marine conservation groups to promote responsible diving and reef restoration.